chmbrs/YouTubeMusicRESTfulAPI/README.md

 You can specify a different redirect URI.
 If you do, then you may also need to change the sample code to launch the web server at an address other than `http://localhost:8090` and/or to specify a callback endpoint other than `oauth2callback`.
 6. Click the **Create** button.
 7. Click the download icon (Download JSON) button to the right of the client ID.
-8. Move the downloaded file `client_id.json` to your working directory. :open_file_folder:
+8. Move the downloaded file `/client_id.json` to your working directory. :open_file_folder:
+:unlock:

 :bulb: The program works without this prerequisite.